azahinhasan/BlockStakReportManagementMERN/README.md

 - Access the app from port: 5003 (http://localhost:5003).
 - Optional: The user can run this command `npm run docs` to create jsDoc documentation.
 After running this command there will be a new folder call `docs` created in root.
 From there user have to open `index.html` file into any browser.

 `Note: User can customize the MongoDB connection URI, JWT secret, and port settings by editing the 'config/index.js' file.
-Alternatively, user can create a '.env' file in the project's root directory and define the modified values there using the following environment variable names: 'MONGO_URI', 'JWT_SECRET', and 'PORT'.`
+Alternatively, user can create a '.env' file in the project's root directory and define the modified values there using the following environment variable names: 'MONGO_URI', 'JWT_SECRET','TOKEN_EXPIRE', and 'PORT'.`

 ## For Deployed version
 - If user prefer not to run the application locally, they can access all APIs using the following URI:<br/>